plasticmacaroni/radiant-dawn-plus-missables-guide/README.md

-# Fire Emblem: Radiant Dawn Plus Spoiler-Free (ehhhh) Checklist
+# Fire Emblem: Radiant Dawn+ Checklist

-A specialized checklist tool designed for Fire Emblem: Radiant Dawn+, featuring comprehensive game content with built-in spoiler protection.
-Track items, characters, missables, and progress.
+A community-created checklist tool for Fire Emblem: Radiant Dawn+ from Gallade and Kalen with edits thanks to Windward.
+Track items, characters, and missables without spoiilers.

-## Features

-- **🎯 Complete Fire Emblem: Radiant Dawn Coverage** - The first two acts with detailed item, character, and missable tracking
-- **🔒 Built-in Spoiler Protection** - Click-to-reveal spoilers for character names, classes, items, and locations
-- **📊 Progress Tracking** - Visual completion statistics and filtering options
-- **🎮 Game-Specific Content** - Automatically loads comprehensive FE:Radiant Dawn checklist
-- **📱 Mobile-Friendly** - Responsive design that works on all devices
-- **👥 Multiple Profiles** - Manage different playthroughs or checklist versions
-- **💾 Import/Export** - Backup and share your checklists
-- **🔗 Rich Content** - Support for links, different item types, and nested categories
-- **⚡ Fast Loading** - Optimized for quick access to game information

 ## How to Use

-### Getting Started with Fire Emblem: Radiant Dawn
+### Getting Started with Fire Emblem: Radiant Dawn+

 1. **Automatic Setup**

-   - The tool automatically loads the complete Fire Emblem: Radiant Dawn checklist when you first visit
+   - The tool automatically loads the complete Fire Emblem: Radiant Dawn+ Community Edit checklist when you first visit
-   - Character names, classes, and key items are hidden behind spoiler protection
+   - Character names, classes, and key items are hidden behind community-enhanced spoiler protection
    - Click on `???` boxes to reveal hidden content

 2. **Navigate the Checklist**

-   - Browse through all three acts: Silver Haired Maiden, Of Countries and Kings, and Intersecting Vows
+   - Browse through all available acts: Silver Haired Maiden (Act I), Of Countries and Kings (Act II), Intersecting Vows (Act III), and Crossroads (Act IV)
    - Use the table of contents to jump to specific chapters
+   - Each chapter includes complete item tracking, character recruitment guides, and missable locations
    - Filter items by type: tasks, missables, special items, story elements

 3. **Track Your Progress**